wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 X> * Update your population script so that the `Python` category has `128` views and `64` likes, the `Django` category has `64` views and `32` likes, and the `Other Frameworks` category has `32` views and `16` likes.
 X> * Delete and recreate your database, populating it with your updated population script.
 X> * Complete parts [two](https://docs.djangoproject.com/en/1.9/intro/tutorial02/) and [seven](https://docs.djangoproject.com/en/1.9/intro/tutorial07/) of the official Django tutorial.
 These sections will reinforce what you've learnt on handling databases in Django, and show you additional techniques to customising the Django admin interface.
 X> * Customise the admin interface.
 Change it in such a way so that when you view the `Page` model, the table displays the `category`, the `name` of the page and the `url` - just [like in the screenshot shown below](#fig-admin-completed).
+You will need to complete the previous exercises or at least go through the official Django Tutorial to complete this exercise.

 {id="fig-admin-completed"}
 ![The updated admin interface `Page` view, complete with columns for category and URL.](images/ch5-admin-completed.png)

 T> ### Exercise Hints
-T> If you require some help or inspiration to get these exercises done, these hints will hopefully help you out.
+T> If you require some help or inspiration to complete these exercises done, here are some hints.
 T>
 T> * Modify the `Category` model by adding in the fields, `view` and `likes` as `IntegerFields`.
 T> * Modify the `add_cat` function in the `populate.py` script, to take the `views` and `likes`.
 Once you get the `Category` `c`, then you can update the number of views with `c.views`, and similarly with `likes`.
 Don't forget to `save()` the instance!